The biggest BMW myth of them all

-An oil expert has said that there hasn’t been a single report of a N47 timing chain snap, this is a complete myth, which has been fueled by BBC Watchdog.
+An oil expert has said that there hasn’t been a single report of a N47 timing chain snap if you drive sensibly and change your oil before 10,000k miles, this is a complete myth, which has been fueled by BBC Watchdog.
 The problems have occurred due to two primary factors.
 The long ‘official’ BMW service intervals and driving style.

 However, oil that has done 15-18k miles has suffered a horrible amount of degradation, and its lubricating properties are pretty much shot.
 Fast forward 4 or 5 years and those timing chains end up getting stretched, jump a link, and the engine is goosed.
 Also, people not cooling the turbo (especially in diesels).

 “After a long run at speed, you pull into the service station and switch off the engine immediately.
 The oil that is around the bearings of the turbocharger stops moving and sits there.

 The turbo is at a high temperature, and that oil basically gets cooked.
 Some of it turns to solid carbon.
 Eventually, those lumps of carbon dislodge and move around the engine.
 You HOPE that they end up in the sump.
 However, they’ll also tend to get stuck in any really small pipe/nozzle – like the ones that spray the oil onto the timing chain to keep it lubricated, for example.
 Those block up, no oil on the timing chain, engine goosed again.
 I’ve never seen an N47 engine fail with excellent service history.”